 Making a Code of Conduct complaint

-A person may make a code of conduct complaint against one Alderman/Councillor in relation to the contravention by the Alderman/Councillor of the council’s Code of Conduct.
+Any person can make a code of conduct complaint against one Alderman/Councillor in relation to the contravention by the Alderman/Councillor of the council's Code of Conduct.
 A complaint must be lodged within six months after the Alderman/Councillor or Aldermen/Councillors against whom the complaint is made allegedly committed the contravention of the code of conduct.

-Once satisfied that the code of conduct complaint meets prescribed requirements, the General Manager is to forward the complaint to the Code of Conduct Panel.
+Once satisfied that the code of conduct complaint meets prescribed requirements, the CEO is to forward the complaint to the Code of Conduct Panel.